notMarth/EEG-AutoEnc/README.md

   - pyflac
 The following are optional (required for running non-necessary portions of the repo):
   - mtrf

+## Data
+Note that the EEG and audio data are not included in the repo as they are too large (like 20-30 gigs).
+Add them loose/individually to a folder called "Data" in the project directory.
+Please do not try to commit them, they are very large and git will get very angry with you.
+By default the subject used is subject 28, but you can change this in the testing script
 ## Run and Compare Models
 To run models, run "python testing_script.py MODEL_NAME [MODEL_NAME...]
 NUM_EPOCHS"